PLEASE READ THESE INSTRUCTIONS CAREFULLY

 Do not disturb the surgical area today.
-Do NOT rinse vigorously or probe in the area with any objects or your fingers.
+DO NOT rinse vigorously or probe in the area with any objects or your fingers.
 You may brush your teeth gently.
-DO NOT SMOKE for at least 48 hours, since it is very detrimental to healing, DO NOT USE A STRAW or do anything to create a suction in your mouth.
-This can delay healing a potentially cause a dry socket.
+DO NOT SMOKE at least 48 hours, since it is very detrimental to healing, DO NOT USE A STRAW or do anything to create a suction in your mouth.
+This can delay healing and potentially cause a dry socket.

 Intermittent bleeding or oozing is normal.
 It may be controlled by placing fresh gauze over the surgical areas and biting down firmly for 30-60 minutes.

 Bleeding should never be severe.
 Severe bleeding means that the packs are being clenched between your teeth rather than exerting pressure on the surgical areas.
 Try repositioning fresh packs.
 If bleeding persists or becomes heavy you may substitute a tea bag (soaked in hot water, squeezed damp-dry and wrapped in a moist gauze) for 20-30 minutes.
 If bleeding remains uncontrolled, please call our office.

 Often there is swelling associated with oral surgery.
 You can minimize this by using a cold pack or ice bag wrapped in a towel and applied firmly to face and cheek adjacent to the surgical area.
 This should be applied twenty minutes on and twenty minutes off during the first 24 to 48 hours after surgery.
 After 72 hours, it is usually best to switch from ice to moist heat to the same areas.
 (Typically swelling is at a maximum 48-72 hours) after surgery.
 Soft swelling is normal.
 Hard swelling may represent infection.